Axway/api-builder-demo-services/user-news-and-weather-k8s/README.md

 ### Three Services

 This chart sets up a three sevices and three pods, one for each of the API Builder apps.
 This configuration allows for independent replication scaling and also allows the easy reuse of the services.
-As with the _oneservice_ setup the only service exposed externally is the user-news-and-weather-service, both _news-service_ and _weather-service_ are only visible inside the cluster.
+As with the _oneservice_ setup the only service exposed externally is the user-news-and-weather, both _news-service_ and _weather-service_ are only visible inside the cluster.

  See [./threeservices/user-news-and-weather/README.md](./threeservices/user-news-and-weather/README.md) for more detail.